BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Cumberland.md

 - He critiques Hobbes
 - He thinks that Grotius argued from effect to the cause, appealing to the shared sentiments of different people at different times to establish the existence of natural law
 - We will find that the laws of nature are those principles that promote thegreatest common goodofrational beings, andthat they aresupportedby divinesanctions.
 - Cumberland intends his account of the laws of nature to refute Hobbes.
+He especially attacks Hobbes’s account of human nature, of the state of nature as a state of war, and of natural right.
+At these points Hobbes reveals his basic errors about the content and aim of the laws of nature, and about our reason for following them.
+Cumberland argues against Hobbes that the laws of nature are not basically counsels of self-preservation, to be justified by their role in preserving the peace of the commonwealth and keeping us out of the state of nature.
+According to Cumberland, the laws of nature aim at the common good of rational agents, and this aim by itself makes it reasonable for rational agents to observe them.